julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Location save button saves items list DONE - [FEATURE] Locations have an 'add item' button DONE - [FEATURE] Add labels for location, item and exit fields
+DONE - [FEATURE] Item list has delete button by each item to delete from model DONE - [FEATURE] Location save button saves items list DONE - [FEATURE] Locations have an 'add item' button DONE - [FEATURE] Add labels for location, item and exit fields